The TwinLadder Standard

 We measure competence, not just governance

-Our six pillars map directly to what Article 4 requires: deployment competence, training, evidence of capability — not just policies on paper.
+Our seven pillars map directly to what Article 4 requires: deployment competence, training, evidence of capability — not just policies on paper.

 A clear compliance floor